Last Updated

 Learn about your destination

 - Read our travel advice for your destination.
-We’ll tell you the key risks and advise you how to stay safe.
+We'll tell you the key risks and how to stay safe.
 Learn what each advice level means in our travel advisories.

-- Subscribe to our travel advice and we’ll update you when things change.
-Also follow us on Twitter, Facebook and Instagram.
+- Subscribe to our travel advice.
+We'll update you when things change.
+Follow us on X, Facebook and Instagram.

 Organise your documents and insurance

-- Confirm your passport is valid for at least 6 months from when you think your trip will end.
+- Confirm your passport is valid for at least 6 months beyond the end of your trip.

-- Get the right visa for countries you’re visiting or transiting through.
-Smartraveller can’t help you with visas.
-Visa conditions change regularly so check the Embassy of the destinations you’ll visit before every trip.
+- Get the right visa for countries you're visiting or transiting through.
+Visa conditions often change, so check with the embassy or consulate of your destinations before every trip.

 - Get comprehensive travel insurance to cover you and your belongings.
-Check the fine print - get insurance that’s right for you and covers your activities in the places you’ll go.
-Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
+Check the fine print - find insurance that's right for you and covers your activities in the places you'll go.

-- Check if extra documents are needed if you’re travelling with children.
+- Check if you need extra documents if you're travelling with children.

 Plan for your health

-- Consider if you’re physically and mentally healthy enough for travel.
-Get advice from your doctor if you’re unsure.
+- Talk to your doctor.
+Consider if you're physically and mentally healthy enough for travel.

-- Check if your medication is legal and available in the places you’re going.
+- Check if your medication is legal and available where you're going.
 Take enough of your prescribed medicines to last the whole trip.
 Carry copies of your prescription and a letter from your doctor.

 Tell people where you're going

 - Share your itinerary with friends or family members.
-Give them copies of your passport and visa.
+Let them know when you may be out of contact, so they don't worry.

 Plan for if things go wrong